dianahaiden/abstractLinkedList/README.md

+This project contains the creation and implementation of an abstract linked list.

-You can compile the code using the intepretor script.
+You can compile the code using the intepreter script.